golemfactory/golem-kernel-python/README.md

 * Outbound Internet access is limited to the most important services like above mentioned PyPI with PIP.
 Don't be surprised that other calls might not work.
 * It might take a while to `%connect` to provider.
 Specifics depends on many factors, yet usually it takes something between 3 up to 10 minutes.
 You can also use `timeout=10m` paremeter to define how much are you willing to wait.
 In general we recommend to use this time to get a tea or coffee ;)
 * Currently only post-paid payments are supported.
 Single payment transaction is initialized after Requestor (Jupter on Golem) disconnects from the Provider.
+* Golem Network is a free market where You receive multiple offers for a single demand.
+Multiple strategies can be applied to chose the offer.
+However, currently Jupyter on Golem supports only random strategy (i.e. choosing the random option among all offers received).

 ## Feedback